edbeato/coffee_sales/README.md

 ## Combining the Data

 The [raw data](https://github.com/edbeato/tessas_coffee_sales/blob/19b894fc9a04b08e9de3c76cdb73fda7918a7351/Raw%20Data.xlsx) began with three separate sheets: orders, customers, and products.
-In order to best prepare the sales data for analysis, I decided it was best to bring all the relevant information from the customers and produts sheets into the orders sheet.
-This meant creating columns in the order sheet:
+To prepare the sales data for analysis, I decided to bring all the relevant information from the customers and produts sheets into the orders sheet.
+This meant creating the following columns in the order sheet:

 - customer name
 - email